Cyroxin/AndroidNativeApps/Database.md

 ## Description

-An application for storing a recepie using a local room database within the application with SQL queries.
+An application for storing recepies using a local room database within the application with SQL queries.

 **[images](/Assets/Database/)**